Names of Indonesia: Indonesia

-Indonesia derives from Ancient Greek Indus (Ἰνδός), meaning "Indian Ocean", and nésos (νῆσος), meaning "island".
+Indonesia derives from Ancient Greek Indus (Ἰνδός) (the origin of the terms ‘India’ and Indies’) and nésos (νῆσος), meaning "island".
 The name dates to the 18th century, far predating the formation of independent Indonesia.
 In 1850, George Windsor Earl, an English ethnologist, proposed the terms Indunesians — and, his preference, Malayunesians — for the inhabitants of the "Indian Archipelago or Malayan Archipelago".
 In the same publication, a student of Earl's, James Richardson Logan, used Indonesia as a synonym for Indian Archipelago.
 However, Dutch academics writing in East Indies publications were reluctant to use Indonesia.
 Instead, they used the terms Malay Archipelago (Maleische Archipel); the Netherlands East Indies (Nederlandsch Oost Indië), popularly Indië; the East (de Oost); and Insulinde.

 After 1900, the name Indonesia became more common in academic circles outside the Netherlands, and Indonesian nationalist groups adopted it for political expression.
 Adolf Bastian, of the University of Berlin, popularised the name through his book Indonesien oder die Inseln des Malayischen Archipels, 1884–1894.
 The first Indonesian scholar to use the name was Suwardi Suryaningrat (Ki Hajar Dewantara), when he established a press bureau in the Netherlands, Indonesisch Pers-bureau, in 1913.
 Between 1910 and 1915, Swiss linguist, Renward Brandstetter wrote An Introduction to Indonesian Linguistics in 4 essays, which was translated into English in 1916.
 It talked about the various similarities between languages in the region, and pioneered the concept of Common Indonesian [words] and Original Indonesian [words].

 Although the name was originally meant for scientific purposes, on 28 October 1928, the name "Indonesia" gained more political significance when the native pro-independence nationalist youth in the Dutch East Indies declared the Youth Pledge, acknowledging Indonesia as one motherland, one nation, and upholding Indonesian as the language of unity.